lop-cz/Magnific-Popup/website/documentation.md

 });
 {% endhighlight %}

-There are three ways to initialize popup:
+There are three ways to initialize a popup:

-### 1. From HTML element
+### 1. From an HTML element

 {% highlight html %}
 <a class="test-popup-link" href="path-to-image.jpg">Open popup</a>